Offense

 Not AF, even with a drug prior.

-See generally § N.8 Controlled Substance
+See generally materials at www.ilrc.org at N.8 Controlled Substances

 Crime Involving Moral Turpitude (CIMT)